 Virgin Media Broadband Review

 Virgin Media is a giant in the broadband and TV world.
 It has a reputation for fast speeds, innovative cable technology and some adverts starring Usain Bolt.
 But can it compete with some of the newest breakthroughs in broadband infrastructure, as well as an increasing number of low-cost challengers?
 There are also the other big names in broadband – like Sky and BT – battling for customers.
-Our independent review looks at the key features, the pros and cons of choosing Virgin Media Broadband as well as how it compares to other broadband providers.
+Our independent review looks at the key features, the pros and cons of choosing Virgin Media broadband, and how it compares to other broadband providers.

 We recommend that you read the review in full however you can jump to specific sections of the review using the following links: